 The immune system executes incredibly intricate processes that scientists don’t yet fully understand.
 When it’s operating at its peak efficiency, it can identify and remove threats to wellness, remember and replicate previous immune responses, and heal cellular and tissue damage.
-If it is functioning too high or too low, however, it can cause chronic pain and allow all kinds of illness to set in.
+If it’s functioning too high or too low, however, it can cause a cascade of negative responses opening the door for a variety of threats to overall wellness.

-We are all born with immune function called innate immunity, the first line of defense against disease.
-This is the quick-acting response to an intruding antigen – germ, bacteria, or virus – preventing it from ever reaching the body to become an illness.
+We are all born with immune function called innate immunity, the first line of defense.
+This is the quick-acting response to an intruding antigen – pathogen or threat – preventing it from ever reaching the body.
 The skin is an example, blocking many harmful substances from reaching the rest of the body.
 Mucous traps them, stomach acid and enzymes can deactivate or kill them, and coughing can expel them.
 Fevers also act as an early response, raising the body temperature beyond what the pathogen can withstand.

 The long term immune response includes white blood cells called lymphocytes that produce antibodies that help the body break down an antigen.
 The cells then retain memory of deactivating or killing the antigen, then wait until they need to replicate that action in the future.
 The more times the body is successful at defeating an antigen, the stronger and more diverse the immune system becomes; this is called acquired (or adapted) immunity.
 (1)